lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### Top Hike: around Teckberg

 This hike was surprisingly good.
 Firstly, you go up to Teckberg, where there is a little [Burg](https://goo.gl/maps/AtUbzGXJYD7HTh2a8), then you visit some [ruins](https://goo.gl/maps/PtLoEGiH7LZYQbby9) and finally an elevated walkway on a [piece of land full of snakes and frogs](https://de.wikipedia.org/wiki/Schopflocher_Torfmoor).
-[The picture 19/](https://lucabontempi.com/blog/tuebingen_collection/#19) was taken close to that site.
+[This picture](https://lucabontempi.com/blog/tuebingen_collection/#19) was taken close to that site.

 Here it is the [Koomot activity](https://www.komoot.it/tour/770772712?share_token=abQV14KuwJkTJnx6YCgSLVCpP3pyuaB3d6GEk7riH8aQcMxaYx&ref=wtd "Komoot").